 When you’re having trouble dialing in the right humidity levels for the perfect smoke, the problem is not always the hygrometer or a faulty reading.

-If the humidification levels are too low, you could be dealing with an insufficient humidification source–like an old humidor pack or a low solution levels.
-In other scenarios, the cedar thickness of the humidor is too thin, not allowing the back-and-forth humidity play to achieve homeostasis as you add or remove cigars from the collection.
+If the humidification levels are too low, you could be dealing with an insufficient humidification source – like an old humidor pack or a low solution levels.
+In other scenarios, the cedar thickness of the humidor is too thin, not allowing the humidity to balance as you add or remove cigars from the collection.

 Any number of things can affect the humidification reading–including your hygrometer.